kuznetckiy/Geoscan_Lite_eng/planner.rst

 Follow the instructions of the Start preparing Wizard (most tests are runned automatically).
 Set the radius of the automatic parachute detaching and autonomous flight time (time in flight without the connection between the GCS and UAV).
-After fight preparation completion, place UAV on the launcher.
+After fight preparation is complete, place UAV on the launcher.

 Flight
 ----------------------------